“Hello, can we count on your vote?”

 Why it works?

-- Auto-dialing softwares also automate repetitive functions like typing in numbers, hanging up and recording responses so your volunteers accomplish more in a day’s work than traditional calling.
+Auto-dialing software also automates repetitive functions like typing in numbers, hanging up and recording responses so your volunteers accomplish more in a day’s work than traditional calling.

 So why not automate the entire process?